 Setting the system environment variables

-- Set the System environment variable
+- Set the system environment variable

-Changes in Jedox Integrator (Already done by Jedox Setup)
+Changes in Jedox Integrator (already done by Jedox Setup)

-Verify that in the file
+Windows: in the file

-\tomcat\bin\setenv.bat the line starting with set
+\tomcat\bin\setenv.bat, verify that the line starting with set

-Library_Path looks like in the following example:
+Library_Path looks like

-Note: if you need to define several directories for the
+If you need to define several directories for the

 Library_Path setting, the entries are separated by the character sequence